Getting started

 ```console

-juju kill-controller microk8s-classic-localhost
+juju kill-controller microk8s-localhost

 ```